treyescan/dynamic-aoi-toolkit/README.md

 ## Installation

 To use the toolkit, make sure python3 is installed.
-To use the install the latest version of this toolkit, use:
+To install the latest version of this toolkit, use:

 ```bash
 git clone git@github.com:treyescan/dynamic-aoi-toolkit.git